 "Gentlemen, without light and power service, telephone service, steam be described sufficiently in a few of concrete.
 A working force averagand electric railways and other public words.
 The Cutler power site is ap- ing 1,000 men will be employed for utility service, communities do not proximately eleven miles west and approximately two years, furnishing grow.
 Manufacturers will not locate six miles north of Logan on a bend in a labor market for all locally availtheir plants where there is not ade- the lower Bear River not far above able labor.
 Work will commence at quate and dependable service from the Wheelon plant.
 The plant will the powersite as soon as the break-these utilities.
-We all want our communities to grow and prosper in or- approximately 40,000 horsepower-the lage will be built at the powersite as der that we may share in the in- first large hydroelectric generating creased prosperity, which brings with plant to be built in the state and secit greater opportunities for enlarging ond only to the company's big plant upon the comfort and pleasure of liv- at Grace, Idaho, the largest on the ing and keeps our sons and daughters system.
+We all want our communities to grow and prosper in or- approximately 40,000 horsepower-the lage will be built at the powersite as der that we may share in the in- first large hydroelectric generating soon as the construction forces get on creased prosperity, which brings with plant to be built in the state and secit greater opportunities for enlarging ond only to the company's big plant upon the comfort and pleasure of liv- at Grace, Idaho, the largest on the ing and keeps our sons and daughters system.
 There will be a regulating at home instead of being forced to dam 110 feet high and 500 feet across seek the larger centers for their car- at is widest point.
-It will be of the and wishing; it is confidence founded huge steel pipeline that will convey and wishing; it is confidence foundation huge steel pipeline that will convey on research, investigation and mathe-the water to the pensiocks.
+It will be of the or a great lire before we organized once of the canyon are very enter at pie of Brignam City and Box Elder our city fire departments-neither can a public utility await the arrival of a demand for its service before construc-will impound about 20000 acre feat and wishing; it is confidence founded huge steel pipeline that will convey and wishing; it is confidence founded huge steel pipeline that will convey on research, investigation and mathe-the water to the pensiocks.
 This matical calculation.
-It should be very pipeline, taking water from the lower heartening to the people of Utah to part of the reservoir, will be 1,100 know that this company has started, feet long and 18 feet in diameter-In its Culler development, the invest-large enough to drive a streetcar ment of \$5,500,000 to meet the demands through comfortably.
+It should be very pipeline, taking water from the lower heartening to the people of Utah to part of the reservoir, will be 1,100 know that this company has started, feet long and 18 feet in diameterin its Culler development, the invest-large enough to drive a streetcar ment of \$5,500,000 to meet the demands through comfortably.
 The water will it is certain will have arrived two be conveyed to two penstocks and then years hence. to the water turbines, driving two 1500